vpp-dev/vpp-release-notes/README.md

 @page release_notes_2406 Release notes for VPP 24.06

-More than 109 commits since the previous release, including 39 fixes.
+More than 112 commits since the previous release, including 42 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Wed Mar 13 01:58:33 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Thu Mar 14 01:55:33 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER